haritha1313/oqoqo-demo-docs/docs/getting-started.md

 ## Next Steps

-- Read the [Architecture Overview](./architecture) to understand our system
+- Explore the [Concepts](/concepts/pipelines) to understand core components
-- Follow the [How-To Guide](./how-to-guide) for step-by-step tutorials
+- Check out the [RAG Pipeline Example](/examples/rag-pipeline) for a complete walkthrough